My favorite time at Christmas is the Christmas Eve candlelight service. I love when all the candles are lit and everyone sings “Silent Night”.

 The last few years I’ve changed some habits in order to simplify Christmas and enjoy more quiet moments.

-Here are things you can do to simplify the season.
+Here are things you can do to simplify the Christmas season.

 During my “Organized Christmas” series, I talked about making several lists to prepare for the season.
 However, it is important to purposefully not do things too.